harpak-lab/xci_sexdiff/README.md

 ----

-Instructions to replicate data and figures in "Escape from X inactivation drives sex differences in gene expression" (2026) are provided below.
+Instructions to replicate data and figures in [Escape from X inactivation drives sex differences in gene expression](https://doi.org/10.1093/molbev/msag050) are provided below.
 Further explanation of process are detailed in Methods and Supplementary Text sections of paper.

 ## Software